 Worship with Seekers Church: A Visitor’s Guide

-Since 1976 when Seekers came into being as a separate congregation, we have added to these traditions a commitment to shared leadership, a readiness for conversation among the faith traditions we inherited, and new understandings of Christian commitment, and an invitation to all with full respect for the richness brought by people of different age, ethnicity, gender, sexual orientation or spiritual tradition.
+Since 1976 when Seekers came into being as a separate congregation, we have added to these traditions a commitment to shared leadership, a readiness for conversation among the faith traditions we inherited and new understandings of Christian commitment, and an invitation to all with full respect for the richness brought by people of different age, ethnicity, gender, sexual orientation or spiritual tradition.
 We want to be a church for all God’s people.

 Our worship grows out of our ongoing life as one small part of the Body of Christ.
-As a focus for the inner journey we use the same lections or weekly readings from Scripture in the Revised Common Lectionary, a three-year cycle of Scripture readings used by many Christian denominations.
+As a focus for the inner journey we use the weekly readings from Scripture in the Revised Common Lectionary, a three-year cycle of Scripture readings used by many Christian denominations.
 A list of these readings is printed for each season and available here so that all Seekers can have easy reference to these common readings and use them in their daily reflection.

 In the fall we focus on our tradition of annual recommitment to the community.
 All Seekers are invited to make a specific commitment to this Christian community during worship on the third Sunday in October.
 This tradition, from our roots in the Church of the Saviour, helps us each to be intentional about our journey with Christ as part of the community.